 I completed the Level 3 ILM Coaching qualification in 2014.
 Since then I have enjoyed working with individual clients at DESS and I hope to continue to make this my focus.
 Having completed additional courses in Wellbeing Coaching and Mindfulness, I particularly aim to include elements of these in my coaching practice.
 This involves assisting clients with the skills and confidence they need to make necessary lifestyle and behavioural changes.
 These changes lead to improvements in clients’ health and the quality of their lives which positively impacts them both at home and in the workplace.

 It is rewarding to be part of a process in which clients find their own solutions to their challenges and progress towards meeting their own defined goals.
 As one client expressed it:

 “Coaching has played a huge role in guiding me to prioritise and organise my very busy life.
 Coaching has recently supported me in making very important decisions with regards to juggling family life and my career.
 Coaching isn’t about being told what to do; it’s about being guided and supported to arrive at your own solutions, with goals and a plan of how to achieve them.”

-As an ILM level 3 qualified Workplace Coach and a Career Coach, Tony has experience in 1:1 coaching, coaching in line manager and team situations as well as introducing coaching within the classroom.
-His focus is to be and to encourage others to be solution focussed and empower teams and individuals to develop professionally and contribute to their department and the school beyond their immediate role.
+As an ILM level 3 qualified Workplace Coach and a Career Coach, I have experience in 1:1 coaching, coaching in line manager and team situations as well as introducing coaching within the classroom.
+My focus is to be and to encourage others to be solution focussed and empower teams and individuals to develop professionally and contribute to their department and the school beyond their immediate role.

-As a keen advocate of coaching, Max Lohe completed his NLP Professional Coach certification in December 2012.
-This qualification provided him with a wide range of coaching skills and techniques which are highly valuable in both a personal and corporate coaching setting.
+As a keen advocate of coaching, I completed a NLP Professional Coach certification in December 2012.
+This qualification provided me with a wide range of coaching skills and techniques which are highly valuable in both a personal and corporate coaching setting.